 As I mentioned in my last post, I recently visited the Hampton Designer Showhouse in Bridgehampton, New York.
-The showhouse was presented by Traditional Home and this year, the funds raised will benefit Stony Brook Southampton Hospital.
+This year’s showhouse was presented by Traditional Home and the funds raised will benefit Stony Brook Southampton Hospital.

 In my last post, I shared the exterior spaces.
 Now, I will take you inside to see some highlights of the Hampton Designer Showhouse.

 The 2018 designer showhouse is a newly constructed 8,200 square foot home built by Barsalin Building and Design and is as spectacular inside as you would imagine!

 As we stepped inside, we were greeted by the light and airy foyer designed by Sea Green Designs, LLC.